-Sewing, which represented 49% of our total net sales in the last twelve months ended October 31, 2020, we have also been growing share and believe we have further significant share opportunity in the arts and crafts category.
+As the nation's category leader in Sewing with approximately one-third market share, based on our internal research estimates of market share of the Creative Products industry that primarily consist of an annual survey of Creative Product consumers as of July 31, 2020, we believe we offer the broadest selection of products while being committed to providing the most inspiration, helpful service and education to our customers.
+While we continue to gain market share and solidify this leadership position in Sewing, which represented 49% of our total net sales in the last twelve months ended October 31, 2020, we have also been growing share and believe we have further significant share opportunity in the arts and crafts category.
 We are well-positioned in the marketplace and have multiple competitive advantages, including our broad assortment, established omni-channel platform, multi-faceted digital interface with customers and skilled and knowledgeable team members.
-We offer an extensive assortment, consisting of approximately 95,000 SKUs in-store and over 245,000 SKUs online, across Creative Product categories.
+We offer an extensive assortment, which at its peak, averages more than 95,000 SKUs in stores and over 245,000 SKUs online, across Creative Product categories.
 Over 50% of our in-store net sales cannot be directly comparison-shopped because of our strong and growing own-brand portfolio, including our copyrighted or proprietary fabric patterns and designs and factory direct relationships.
 We have expanded access to this broad assortment through e-commerce and digital capabilities that complement our physical network, drive customer engagement and deliver an exceptional customer experience while supporting consistently strong gross margins.
-Through our omni-channel platform, we serve our customers in a differentiated manner by offering several convenient fulfillment options, including BOPIS, curbside pick-up and ship-to-home offerings.
-Our omni-channel platform operates at a large scale, having generated \$423 million in net sales in the twelve months ended October 31, 2020 and having more than quadrupled in size through the thirty-nine weeks ended October 31, 2020 compared to that same period in fiscal year 2020.
+Through our omnichannel platform, we serve our customers in a differentiated manner by offering several convenient fulfillment options, including BOPIS, curbside pick-up and ship-to-home offerings.
+Our omni-channel platform operates at a large scale, having generated \$423 million in net sales in the twelve months ended October 31, 2020, including \$377 million in net sales in the thirty-nine weeks ended October 31, 2020 and following \$126 million, \$103 million and \$87 million in net sales in fiscal years 2020, 2019 and 2018, respectively.
 Our data-driven digital capabilities further reinforce our relationship with our customers.
-Customers connect with us through our newly re-designed mobile-first website, joann.com, and our widely-used mobile application with over 11.8 million downloads.
-As of the end the third quarter of fiscal year 2021, we had over 69 million addressable customers in our vast database, over 16 million customers in our email database and 4.5 million customers in our SMS text database.
+Customers connect with us through our newly re-designed mobile-first website, ioann.com, and our widely-used mobile application with over 11.8 million downloads.
+As of the end of the third quarter of fiscal year 2021, we had over 69 million addressable customers in our vast database, over 16 million customers in our email database and 4.5 million customers in our SMS text database.
 These points of differentiation are reinforced by our knowledgeable, friendly and trusted team members, a significant number of whom are sewing and craft enthusiasts, who offer a service-oriented experience for our customers that we believe cannot be replicated by mass retailers or pure play online players.